-We are pursuing awareness and understanding on this topic, currently basing on our knowledge on the following report published by thirtyoneeight: and 'Understanding Spiritual Abuse in Christian Communities' by Dr Lisa Oakley and Justin Humphreys Cyber Bullying - cyber bullying occurs when someone repeatedly makes fun of another person online, or repeatedly picks on another person through emails or text messages, or uses online forums with the intention of harming, damaging, humiliating or isolating another person.
-It can be used to carry out many different types of bullying (such as racist bullying, homophobic bullying, or bullying related to special educational needs and disabilities) but instead of the perpetrator carrying out the bullying face-to-face, they use technology as a means to do it.
+Cyber bullying occurs when someone repeatedly makes fun of another person over digital devices/online, or repeatedly picks on another person through emails, text messages, social media, etc. or uses online forums with the intention of harming, damaging, humiliating or isolating another person.
+The messages are typically of an intimidating or threatening nature and can include racist bullying, homophobic bullying or bullying related to special educational needs or disabilities.